G-Core/product-documentation/documentation/waap/waap-policies/ip-reputation.md

 TOR nodes are commonly used for web anonymity, but can also be used by hackers, scrapers, and spammers to crawl and hack web applications.

-Block traffic from IP addresses associated with the TOR network.
+Enabling this policy will block traffic from IP addresses associated with the TOR network.

 ### Traffic via proxy networks